IsaacKeninger/dna-translator/README.md

 This is a Python project that simulates transcription and translation of DNA into amino acids, and visualizes the results.

 ( This was created as a final project for my first coding class in college CS65!
-My favorite class of the semester It was amazing to touch up on my python skills and to learn more introductory topics in comp sci.)
+My favorite class of the semester, It was amazing to touch up on my python skills and to learn more introductory topics in comp sci.)

 ## Features